Placement of Breast Implants

 Subglandular (Subfascial) Breast Implant Placement

-Placing the implant directly under the breast tissue is mostly recommended for women who have thicker tissues, a fairly broad chest, particularly if the breasts do not have a very well defined shape.
 As the implant is above the muscle, the implants will often sit a little closer together for more cleavage.
 In very slim women with very thin tissues it is usually preferable to place the implants under the muscle for better coverage of the implant, particularly in the upper part of the breast where implants directly under the skin may be more visible.
 The only time that subglandular (subfascial) implant placement may be recommended in very slim women is in women body builders and gymnasts where the effect of very strong thick muscle may distort the shape of the implant when placed under the muscle.
 In these women gel implants are always recommended.

 It is very important that your surgeon place the implants under the fascia (subfascial) when performing subglandular (subfascial) augmentation.
 This is a very thin but often quite strong layer of tissue that covers the muscle and adds extra tissue thickness over the implant.
 This is particularly important if subglandular (subfascial) implants are to be placed through the armpit or transaxillary incision.
 In thinner patients, another way to improve the thickness of the tissues over the implants is to us fat micrografting under the skin, otherwise known as composite breast augmentation.
 This can be very useful to hide rippling, create more cleavage, and in some cases treat mild capsular contracture or hardening.